 Accounts receivable, including hotel and other receivables, are typically non-interest bearing and are initially recorded at cost.
-Accounts are written off when management deems it is probable the receivables are uncollectible.
+Accounts are written off when management deems it is probable the receivable is uncollectible.
 Recoveries of accounts previously written off are recorded when received.
-An estimated allowance for doubtful debts is maintained to reduce the Group's receivables to their carrying amounts, which approximate fair values.
-The allowance is estimated based on specific reviews of customer accounts as well as management's experience with collection trends in the industry and current economic and business conditions.
-Management believes that as of December 31, 2017 and 2016, no significant concentrations of credit risk existed for which an allowance had not already been recorded.
+An estimated allowance for doubtful debts is maintained to reduce the Group's receivables to their carrying amounts, which approximates fair value.
+The allowance is estimated based on specific review of customer accounts as well as management's experience with collection trends in the industry and current economic and business conditions.
+Management believes that as of December 31, 2016 and 2015, no significant concentrations of credit risk existed for which an allowance had not already been recorded.